|

 the list is in proper order).
 The bubble sort keeps

-track of the occurrence of swaps by the use of a flag.
+track of occurring swaps by the use of a flag.

 The table below follows an array of numbers before, during, and after a bubble sort for